pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 `dataflow:>app register --name char-log --type sink --uri https://link-to-your-jar.jar`

-At this point, we have registered our app within the Dataflow Server.
-You can verify this on the `Apps` tab of the Dataflow Server dashboard, or with the Shell:
+At this point, we have registered our app within the Data Flow Server.
+You can verify this on the `Apps` tab of the Data Flow Server dashboard, or with the Shell:

 ```
 dataflow:>app list